V1ct0rC/Data-Analytics-Chatbot-with-LLMs/README.md

 [Watch the demo video on Google Drive](https://drive.google.com/file/d/1sVwMaYjG0K-erpBoN5SanHFnXuBb3nQg/view?usp=sharing)

+> This video is currently outdated, as it was recorded before the latest major changes were made to the repository.
+However, it still provides a good overview of the project and its functionalities.
+I plan to update the video in the future to reflect the latest changes and improvements made to the project.

 ## Architecture Overview
 This repo is divided into three main parts: the frontend, the backend and the cloud.
 The frontend is responsible for the user interface, while the backend handles the logic of processing user queries, interacting with the database, and generating responses.
 The cloud part is responsible for creatng the infrascructure and hosting the database and making it accessible to the backend.